Lake Superior Photography Workshop for Women | October 4-7, 2026

 What's the weather like in October?
 What should I pack?

-October on Lake Superior is dramatic and unpredictable—expect temperatures ranging from 0°C to 15°C (32°F to 59°F), possible rain, fog, and brilliant sunshine all in one day.
+October on Lake Superior is dramatic and unpredictable—expect temperatures ranging from 0°C to 15°C (32°F to 59°F), possible rain, fog, snow, and brilliant sunshine all in one day.
 Layering is essential.
-Full packing list (clothing + gear) provided upon registration.
+Full packing list (clothing + gear) provided after registration.

 I'm traveling solo.
 Will I feel awkward?